North Georgia Waterfalls: A Complete List

 Photo Credit: Matt Malone via Flickr CC2.0

-The trip is well worth the effort, however, and Long Creek Falls is one of the more popular Blue Ridge waterfalls.
+The trip is well worth the effort, however, as Long Creek Falls is one of the more popular Blue Ridge waterfalls.
 The falls flow beautifully in the spring and summer, and the surrounding scenery is somewhat of a dream.
 The nearby valley is lush with rhododendron and other native wildflowers, which almost steal the show from the cascading falls.
-For more information on Long Creek Falls check out our Guide to Visiting Long Creek Falls In Blue Ridge, Georgia.

 Trahlyta Falls